-I turn around and I catch a glimpse of a Kuna woman holding a white baby, and then she is gone.
+I turn around and I catch a glimpse of a Guna woman holding a white baby, and then she is gone.
 And I'm thinking, huh?

-If the Spanish of five hundred years ago were the orcs, the British and French were the warring human tribes, then the Indians of Central America were the hobbit-like peoples, and the Kuna were certainly the hobbits themselves.
-As the smallest race of people in the western hemisphere, the Kuna fought and conquered multiple attempts at imperialism and cultural domination.
+If the Spanish of five hundred years ago were the orcs, the British and French were the warring human tribes, then the Indians of Central America were the hobbit-like peoples, and the Guna were certainly the hobbits themselves.
+As the smallest race of people in the western hemisphere, the Guna fought and conquered multiple attempts at imperialism and cultural domination.

 “Building a runway,” she says.
 They switch off - one day the men spend all day here, then the next day the women.
 Each carries a bucket of sand or gravel from Achutupu to the runway, and they dump the sand on the runway, which is marked by sticks.
 One bucket of sand at a time this runway will be built.
 No machinery, no shovels, no motors.

 Mary: "If they build this runway, it is theirs.
 They can decide which airlines can land here and they will have more control.”

 Control and autonomy are important to the Guna.
 At times, foreigners have been allowed to host hotels here.
 But slowly, each community has voted them out.
 Just kicked off the islands.
 Even the Smithsonian Institution, which did environmental research here, was given the boot.